dotnet/docs-maui/docs/user-interface/controls/searchbar.md

 # SearchBar

-The .NET Multi-platform App UI (.NET MAUI) `SearchBar` is a user input control used to initiating a search.
-The `SearchBar` control supports placeholder text, query input, search execution, and cancellation.
-The following iOS screenshot shows a `SearchBar` query with results displayed in a <xref:Microsoft.Maui.Controls.ListView>:
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.SearchBar> is a user input control used to initiating a search.
+The <xref:Microsoft.Maui.Controls.SearchBar> control supports placeholder text, query input, search execution, and cancellation.
+The following iOS screenshot shows a <xref:Microsoft.Maui.Controls.SearchBar> query with results displayed in a <xref:Microsoft.Maui.Controls.ListView>:

 :::image type="content" source="media/searchbar/searchbar.png" alt-text="Screenshot of a SearchBar.":::

-`SearchBar` defines the following properties:
+<xref:Microsoft.Maui.Controls.SearchBar> defines the following properties:

 - `CancelButtonColor` is a `Color` that defines the color of the cancel button.
-- `CharacterSpacing`, is a `double` that's the spacing between characters of the `SearchBar` text.
+- `CharacterSpacing`, is a `double` that's the spacing between characters of the <xref:Microsoft.Maui.Controls.SearchBar> text.
 - `CursorPosition` is an `int` that determines the position at which the next character will be inserted into the string stored in the `Text` property.
-- `FontAttributes` is a `FontAttributes` enum value that determines whether the `SearchBar` font is bold, italic, or neither.
+- `FontAttributes` is a `FontAttributes` enum value that determines whether the <xref:Microsoft.Maui.Controls.SearchBar> font is bold, italic, or neither.
 - `FontAutoScalingEnabled` is a `bool` which defines whether an app's UI reflects text scaling preferences set in the operating system.
-- `FontFamily` is a `string` that determines the font family used by the `SearchBar`.
+- `FontFamily` is a `string` that determines the font family used by the <xref:Microsoft.Maui.Controls.SearchBar>.
 - `FontSize` is a `double` value that represents specific font sizes across platforms.
 - `HorizontalTextAlignment` is a `TextAlignment` enum value that defines the horizontal alignment of the query text.
 - `IsTextPredictionEnabled` is a `bool` that determines whether text prediction and automatic text correction is enabled.